Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 IF using models for Design Process will help a student increase their transfers-of-learning Between Areas (inside School & in many areas of their Life) and Through Time (from the Past & Present into their Future).
 As one component of the coordinated educational strategies we use to increase both kinds of transfers, Design Process can be very useful by helping students develop-and-use metacognitive Thinking Strategies to improve their Performing and/or Learning. / Will this IF really happen?
 We have reasons to think Yes, as explained below in 1 and 2.

 IF a student believes that their learning will transfer Between Areas (from School into Their Life) and Through Time (from School into Their Future) so their learning will be personally useful.
-When this happens the student is thinking “if I improve my School-Learning, it will improve my Life-Living, it will help me achieve my goals for Life,” and these beliefs give them personal motivations to learn in school.
+When this happens the is thinking “if I improve my School-Learning, it will improve my Life-Living, it will help me achieve my goals for Life,” and these beliefs give them personal motivations to learn in school.
 When they think “making my education better will make my life better,” they are motivated to improve their own personal education. / How can we actualize this IF so it becomes a reality?
 By creating a productive environment with “attitudes and activities” that make School Experiences more fun-and-useful for more students.
 This includes showing students how – by using Design Process and in other ways – they can Build Bridges between School and Their Life & Their Future.

 Logical Reasons to Expect Transfers